 Explosion levels half of apartment building in Washington DC suburb

+Several residents remain ‘unaccounted for’ as the search for survivors, or remains, begins

-Fire and rescue crews have "hope" for what appears, so far, to be no confirmed deaths in a massive explosion that levelled an apartment building and injured at least 10 residnts in suburb of Washington DC.
+Hope began to fade as several people remained “unaccounted for” after a massive explosion levelled an apartment building and injured at least 10 residents in suburb of Washington DC.

-"Until everybody is accounted for we will not consider everyone out of the site," said Montgomery Fire and Rescue Chief Scott Goldstein.
-"I’m feeling hope is what I’m feeling," he added.
+Montgomery Fire and Rescue Chief Scott Goldstein said at a late afternoon press conference that the recovery would be a “multi-day event” until everyone who lived in the building was accounted for.

+Search dogs had “possible indications of alerts” that could be either bodies or survivors, but heavy machinery would be needed to remove unstable rubble before the search could continue.

 Firefighters rescued multiple residents from the four-storey garden apartment building before it was "completely consumed" by flames, in what Mr Goldstein called a "miracle of activity".